So-called 'Affluenza teen' Ethan Couch released from prison

-FORT WORTH, Texas --A 20-year-old Texas man who as a teenager invoked "affluenza" in his defense after killing four people in a drunken wreck has been released from jail.

-Tarrant County sheriff's spokesman David McClelland says Ethan Couch was released Monday from the county jail near Dallas after serving nearly two years for a revoked probation.
+The group Mothers Against Drunk Driving issued a statement calling Couch's short stint in jail "a grave injustice to the victims and their families who have been dealt life sentences because of one person's devastating decision to drink and drive."

+Couch was found to have a blood-alcohol level three times the legal limit for adult drivers after the crash in June 2013.
+He subsequently was charged with manslaughter.

-Couch was 16 in June 2013 when he struck and killed four pedestrians.
-A psychologist at his manslaughter trial blamed his irresponsibility on family wealth, dubbing it "affluenza."
+A psychologist at trial blamed the teen's irresponsibility on his family's wealth, dubbing it "affluenza."
 A juvenile court sentenced him to 10 years of probation.

-Couch's probation was revoked in 2016 after he attended a party where alcohol was served.
+That probation was revoked in 2016 after he attended a party where alcohol was served then fled to Mexico with his mother to avoid punishment.

+Couch's attorneys, Scott Brown and Reagan Wynn, issued a statement Monday saying Couch has always been sorry for what he did.

+"From the beginning, Ethan has admitted his conduct, accepted responsibility for his actions, and felt true remorse for the terrible consequences of those actions," they said, adding that he will serve the remaining six years of his community supervision under the terms imposed by the court.

+Couch lost control of his family's pickup truck in 2013 after he and his friends had played beer pong and drank beer stolen from a Wal-Mart.
+He veered into a crowd of people helping the driver of a disabled vehicle on the side of the road.
+Authorities later estimated that he was going 70 mph in a 40 mph zone.

+The crash fatally injured the stranded motorist, a youth minister who stopped to help her and a mother and daughter who came out of their nearby home.

-His mother, Tonya Couch, awaits trial on charges of hindering apprehension of a felon and money laundering after she fled to Mexico with her son in 2015.
+Couch's mother, Tonya Couch, is in jail awaiting trial on charges of hindering apprehension of a felon and money laundering arising from when she fled to Mexico with her son in 2015.
+Fred Couch, Ethan's father, was sentenced in December 2016 to a year's probation for falsely identifying himself as a peace officer.
+He has not commented publicly on his son's release.

 ----------